kyledbusiness/iam-lifecycle-automation-lab/walkthrough.md

     ```

 3. **Assign RBAC role to the group**
-    - Each group was already mapped to a built-in role (like Reader or Contributor) at the resource group level
+   - The group already had a built-in role (like Reader or Contributor) assigned at the resource group level.
-    - Role assignments looked like this:
+   - When a user was added to the group, they automatically received access to that scope.
+   - Here is an example of how that role assignment might be structured:
        ```python
        role_assignment = {
            "roleDefinitionId": "/providers/Microsoft.Authorization/roleDefinitions/<GUID>",
            "principalId": student_object_id,
            "scope": f"/subscriptions/<sub-id>/resourceGroups/<rg-name>"
        }
        ```

 4. **Create external accounts**
     - The automation also created a Tenable.io user account using the API